 Bottom line

 Retatrutide matters because it may represent the next wave of obesity and metabolic drugs.
-The Phase 3 data so far shows the highest weight loss numbers seen in this drug class.
+The Phase 3 data now includes three positive trials, and the weight loss numbers are the highest seen in this drug class to date.
 But right now, the honest way to think about it is:

 - it is real